Cooperative Flexibility Exchange: Fair and Comfort-Aware Decentralized Resource Allocation: Problem formulation

 \subsection{Inefficiency cost}

 The selected plans of all agents are aggregated to form a global plan $g = \sum_{a=1}^{n}\rho_{a,s}$.
-The global plan consists of selected plans of all agents, which is the total energy demand of all agents in a community over time.
-The cost associated with the global plan is represented as It is also called global cost, i.e., difference between demand and supply of energy.
+The global plan is the elemental sum of selected plans of all agents, which is the total energy demand of all agents in a community over time.
+The inefficiency cost associated with the global plan is represented as Inefficiency cost is the difference between demand and supply of energy.
 A global response with lower cost is preferred over the one that has higher cost.